cedardb/docs/content/guides/configuration.md

 If you are running multiple applications on a single instance, you may want to reduce this amount.
 Unlike all other settings, this setting must be set during the startup phase of CedarDB.
 The amount of memory used can be set via an environment variable in your shell.
+The following shell command sets the available buffer size to 1 GB.

 ```shell
 export BUFFERSIZE=1G